ClangBuiltLinux/boot-utils/README.txt

     $ sudo debian/build.sh -h

-    for more information that script.
+    for more information on that script.

     This option must be used with '-i'/'--interactive' to be useful and the kernel should be built with the 'kvm_guest.config' target to boot